Izzy Bizu: Artistry

 Bizu has described herself as a fan of jazz-fusion mixes and a lover of squat parties and warehouse raves.
 She grew up listening to Whitney Houston, Ella Fitzgerald, Bettye Swann and James Brown and draws on these influences alongside newer influences such as Amy Winehouse and Adele to create a fusion of soul, funk, jazz and pop.

 She lists The Black Keys, Diana Ross, Grammatics and Sam Cooke among her other influences.

+Her Ethiopian heritage is also an influence in her music.

+Bizu hopes to one day collaborate with Anderson .Paak and Kendrick Lamar.